viur-framework/logics/README.md

 ## About

-Logics is a tiny formula language, with the goal to provide equal syntax and semantics for different runtime contexts.
+Logics is a simple expression language with the goal to provide equal syntax and semantics for different runtime contexts and host languages.

 - [logics-js](https://www.npmjs.com/package/logics-js) is a pure JavaScript implementation of Logics provided as npm-package.
 - [logics-py](https://pypi.org/project/logics-py/) is a pure Python implementation of Logics provided as PyPI-package.